facebookarchive/draft-js/docs/Advanced-Topics-Inline-Styles.md

 ### Mapping a style string to CSS

 By default, `Editor` provides support for a basic list of inline styles:
-`'BOLD'`, `'ITALIC'`, `'UNDERLINE'`, and `'CODE'`.
+`'BOLD'`, `'ITALIC'`, `'UNDERLINE'`, '`STRIKETHROUGH`', and `'CODE'`.
 These are mapped to simple CSS style objects, which are used to apply styles to the relevant ranges.

 For your editor, you may define custom style strings to include with these defaults, or you may override the default style objects for the basic styles.